 angle — a new angle value

-void setBlockedZoneStartAngle(double angle, AngleUnits units) Sets the angle where the robot’s blocked zone starts, in specified units.
+angle — a new angle valuevoid setBlockedZoneAngle(double angle, AngleUnits units) Sets the delta angle of the robot’s blocked zone, in specified units.

 angle — a new angle value